Rasheednour/openCL-particle-effect-simulator/README.md

 ## File Structure

 - `particles.cl`: The core OpenCL code responsible for the particle physics simulation.
 This file includes functions to determine particle-bounce dynamics against spherical surfaces and to update particle positions and velocities.
+- `sample.cpp`: The core program file responsible for importing the various libraries needed and initiating the required graphics and UI using OpenGL and GLUI.

 ## Features